 Giftedness is indeed a "gift" but often is seen by those who have it as something that sets them apart.
 Gifted adults often are hyperaware of how they are different from others; they often quickly recognize they have limited interest in the same things as others in their immediate circles; they likely recognize that they process information much faster than others.
 They may take many strategies to compensate for their differences including downplaying their own giftedness, masking their abilities, or isolating rather than engaging.
 Wouldn't it be wonderful if giftedness was celebrated and embraced, and gifted adults had a way to connect with one another to discuss issues of common interest?
 What if gifted adults didn't have to be alone, but instead could connect with the other gifted adults who were around the world to build a network of support and communication?

-Please jump over to the Discussion Forum to introduce yourself if you find that this resonates with you.
+Please jump over to the our private Facebook group to introduce yourself if you find that this resonates with you.